 Engineering Support.
 DHH, through its Back-End Registry Operator, agrees to provide Registrar with reasonable engineering telephone support to address engineering issues arising in connection with Registrar's use of the System.
 Such support for Emergency Circumstances shall be available 24x7x365.

 Customer Service Support.
 During the term of this Agreement, DHH will provide reasonable telephone, web-based and e-mail customer service support exclusively to Registrar for nontechnical issues solely relating to the System and its operation.
 DHH will provide Registrar with a telephone number and e-mail address for such support during implementation of the Supported Protocol, APIs and Software.
 Emergency technical telephone support will be available on a 7-day/24-hour basis through the Back-End Registry Operator.
-The Customer Service Support obligations in this Section does not extend to Registered Name Holders or prospective customers of Registrar; customer service and support to Registered Name Holders and prospective customers of Registrar are the exclusive obligation of Registrar.
+The Customer Service Support obligations in this Section do not extend to Registered Name Holders or prospective customers of Registrar; customer service and support to Registered Name Holders and prospective customers of Registrar are the exclusive obligation of Registrar.

 FEES

 Registration Fees.
 Registrar agrees to pay DHH (or if so designated to its Back-End Registry Operator) the non-refundable initial and renewal fees set forth in the Fee Schedule available through the Console (the "Registration Fees").
 DHH reserves the right to adjust the Registration Fees, provided that any renewal price increase shall be made only upon one hundred eighty (180) days’ notice consistent with DHH's Registry Agreement with ICANN.
-Current prices and effective dates of price increases always will be found either in the Console.
+Current prices and effective dates of price increases always will be found in the Console.

 Restore Fee.
 Registrar shall pay DHH a US $30 fee per Registered Name restored during the Redemption Grace Period (“Restore Fee”).
 DHH shall have the right to raise the Restore Fee provided that it gives no less than one hundred eighty (180) days’ notice to Registrar.